TSnake41/raylib-lua/README.md

 ### Compatibility

-raylib-lua (raylua) is currently compatible with raylib v3.0 API.
+raylib-lua (raylua) currently uses raylib 3.0 API. physac and rlgl modules are built-in by default.
-There is currently no support for rlgl and raygui, but it may be considered in the future.
+There is currently no support for raygui but it may be considered in the future.

 #### Global API